-Two other windows honor early Rectors of Trinity Church.
+Two other windows honor early leaders of Trinity Church.

-The Rev. Edward Vaughan served in 1711-1712, when the first church building was built.
+* The Rev. Edward Vaughan served in 1711-1712, shortly before the first church building was constructed.

-The Rev. Thomas Bradbury Chandler served in 1752-1763, when the second building went up.
+* The Rev. Thomas Bradbury Chandler served in 1752-1763, and the second building went up during his tenure.

 Four windows in the center of the Nave were donated by the Arrowsmith family.
 They were memorials to David, Henry, James and Otto Arrowsmith. and the monograms in the center of each window commemorate them.
 The windows on the west side of the building overlook an area of the Churchyard where some family members are buried.